As York CCG restricts surgery for 2,500 patients, Dave Duffy explores the technical, clinical and ethical debate

 You will, no doubt, be familiar with the arguments.
 There’s the financial one.
 With only so much money to go around, how do you target the money and resources you have at the patients most likely to benefit?
 York’s rationing has saved the CCG £2.7 million in the past year.

 There’s the cost vs benefit argument, which is why, earlier this year, 17 procedures were effectively put on a ‘restricted list’ unless they were likely to offer “compelling benefit” to a patient.
 So it was that arthroscopy in the knee (which we would do in cases of clear benefit – e.g. not for patients with established osteoarthritis as the benefits in such cases are questionable at best), carpal tunnel release, varicose vein removal, grommets for Glue Ear and more were removed from general availability.

 And then there’s the technical aspect.
 As a knee surgeon, I know that when a patient has a high BMI, their knee replacement operation will take longer.
 Rehabilitation can be longer.
 The implant may be more likely to loosen because it is being overloaded.
 There is good evidence that the risks of complication in the first six weeks post-op go up.
 And a higher BMI increases the risk of infection and complications such as haematoma (swellings of clotted blood).

 So with my knee surgeon head on, I look at the decisions that are being made and say that I can understand them.
 Clinically, obesity makes good outcomes less certain and more difficult to achieve.
 And yet…

-I’m a fell runner.
-I’m not planning on it but there is, I suppose, a risk that this weekend I could plant my foot in a rabbit hole and rip my ACL.
+I exercise.
+I’m not planning on it but there is, I suppose, a risk that this weekend I could rip my ACL.
 As a taxpayer, I’ll be entitled to treatment despite the fact it’s my lifestyle choice that has directly led to my injury.

 How is that any different from another taxpayer whose lifestyle choices have resulted in obesity and osteoarthritis?